eramdam/BetterTweetDeck/README.md

 - [ ] Do an options page
     - [ ] Restore the i18n support
     - [ ] Make it more maintainable than the previous one
+- [ ] Make the extension run on Firefox

 # Ok that's cool, what about features?